Olivia5k/doge/README.md

 * If you have [lolcat][lolcat], you can do this gem:
   `while true; do doge | lolcat -a -d 100 -s 100 -p 1; done` (thx [hom3chuk][hom3chuk])
+* stdin support: `ls /usr/bin | doge` will doge-print some of the executables found in /usr/bin. wow.

 ## Installation